Boeing 307 Stratoliner: TWA post-war service and disposal

 On April 1, 1945, the first post-war civil commercial flight was made by Zuni, as an SA-307B-1, from La Guardia to San Francisco via Pittsburgh, Saint Louis, Kansas City, Albuquerque, and Burbank, but the second transcontinental flight did not happen until a month later, when on May 1, 1945, a flight was made from Washington, DC to Spokane, Washington, via Dayton Municipal Airport, St Louis, Kansas City, Albuquerque, and Burbank, reflected a loosening of the tightly controlled government access to routes.
 TWA's fare structure remained the same as pre-war.

 New TWA flight routes were added, with routes 370 & 371, between La Guardia and Spokane through Chicago, Albuquerque, for fuel, and Burbank, and routes 48 & 49, between La Guardia and Kansas City through St Louis.
 At this time the TWA Stratoliner was briefly the sole four-engine commercial airliner in domestic service in the US.

-On July 10, 1939, TWA had signed a contract with Lockheed to develop the Constellation, which was to be capable of five miles/min (350 mph), compared to the Stratoliner's four miles/min (246 mph), but, with production diverted to military for the duration of the war, the first TWA Constellations did not enter service until February 1946, and they were soon grounded, dealing with the usual teething problems encountered with a new type, from July 11 to September 20, 1946, while the Douglas DC-4s began arriving in 1946 in small numbers and, similarly, the Douglas DC-6 from 1947.
+On July 10, 1939, TWA had signed a contract with Lockheed to develop the Constellation, which was to be capable of 350 mph, compared to the Stratoliner's 246 mph, but, with production diverted to military for the duration of the war, the first TWA Constellations did not enter service until February 1946, and they were soon grounded, dealing with the usual teething problems encountered with a new type, from July 11 to September 20, 1946, while the Douglas DC-4s began arriving in 1946 in small numbers and, similarly, the Douglas DC-6 from 1947.
 In May 1949, due to strong competition from non-scheduled flights using cheaply purchased war-surplus Douglas C-54s, the Stratoliners were downgraded to a coach-only service with the fares slashed by a third.
 The first coach service, from New York La Guardia to Chicago via Pittsburgh, was made on June 1, 1949, with a full load of 38 passengers.

 In November 1950, TWA introduced the similarly sized but cheaper-to-operate twin-engine Martin 2-0-2A on domestic routes and transferred some DC-4s from international routes to domestic service, supplementing the Stratoliners, which were mainly being used for service between La Guardia and cities in the Midwest, until TWA finally phased them out between April and July 1951.
 At that time the aircraft had an average of 25,205 hours flying time each, with Cherokee having the most at 26,324 hours, and they had covered 7500000 mi while in ICD service.